When Does Refinancing Your Mortgage Actually Pay Off?

 Match Your Remaining Term

 Have 22 years left?
 Ask for a 20-year loan.
-You’ll keep your payoff date roughly the same while capturing the rate savings.
+The payoff date stays roughly the same while you capture rate savings.
 Some lenders offer custom terms.

 Go Shorter (30→15)

-15-year loans often have rates 0.5–0.75% lower than 30-year.
-Your payment rises, but total interest paid drops dramatically.
-Best for stable incomes with room in the budget.
+15-year loans often carry rates 0.5–0.75% lower than 30-year.
+Monthly payment rises, but total interest drops dramatically.
+Works best with a stable income and room in the budget.

 Restart at 30 Years

 Maximizes monthly cash flow but costs the most over time.
-Only choose this if you genuinely need the payment relief—not just because it’s the default option.
+This makes sense primarily when the payment relief is genuinely needed, not just because 30 years is the default option.

-Ready to see if refinancing makes sense for your mortgage?
-Enter your current loan details and a potential new rate below.
-The calculator will show you exactly when you’d break even and how much you could save—or lose—over time.
+Plug in your current loan details and a potential new rate below.
+The calculator shows when you’d break even and how much you could save (or lose) over time.

 Quick Start Calculator